Dynamic survival analysis: modelling the hazard function via ordinary differential equations: Examples of hazard models defined through ODEs

 \subsection{Probability distributions defined through a first order ODE}

-The following remark shows that our formulation \eqref{eq:general_ode} can be used to represent common absolutely continuous probability distributions with positive support by specifying a Bernoulli-type differential equation \citep{boyce:2021}.
-However, later, we will show that this characterisation does not cover other models included in our formulation \eqref{eq:general_ode}, which illustrates its generality. \begin{remark} Let $f(t)$ be a differentiable probability density function $f(t)$ with positive support.
-Differentiating $h(t) = \frac{f(t)}{S(t)}$, it follows that
+Note that any given smooth hazard function ${h(t)}$ may be trivially formulated as the solution of an ODE, with $\psi({h},t) = {h}'(t)$.
+The following remark shows that our formulation \eqref{eq:general_ode} can be used to represent common absolutely continuous probability distributions with positive support by specifying a Bernoulli-type differential equation \citep{boyce:2021}. \begin{remark} Let $f(t)$ be a differentiable probability density function $f(t)$ with positive support.
+By differentiating $h(t) = \frac{f(t)}{S(t)}$, it follows that

 where $a(t) = \dfrac{f'(t)}{f(t)} = \frac{d}{dt}\log f(t)$.
 Equation \eqref{eq:ber} represents a Bernoulli differential equation \citep{baran:1987}.
 Equation \eqref{eq:ber} can also be seen as a Riccati-type differential equation \citep{onose:1986}. \end{remark} The term $a(t)$ in \eqref{eq:ber} may explicitly depend on $t$, which implies that the corresponding ODE is non-autonomous.
-If the term $a(t)$ in \eqref{eq:ber} can be written in terms of $h(t)$ only, the corresponding ODE is autonomous.
+If the term $a(t)$ in \eqref{eq:ber} can be written in terms of $h(t)$ only, then the corresponding ODE is autonomous.
 Thus, the term $a(t)$ in \eqref{eq:ber} can be interpreted as an ``autonomy coefficient''.
-For most of the commonly used distributions, the corresponding hazard function $h(t)$ is the solution to a non-autonomous equation of type \eqref{eq:ber}, with $\lim_{t\to 0} h(t)$ restricted to be either $0$ or $\infty$.
-For example, the Weibull hazard function, $h(t \mid \kappa, \beta) = \beta \kappa t^{\kappa -1}$, may be obtained as the solution to the ODE \eqref{eq:ber} with $a(t) = \dfrac{\kappa - 1}{t} - \beta \kappa t^{\kappa - 1}$.
-This is a non-autonomous ODE when $\kappa \neq 1$.
-We notice that $h(0 \mid \kappa, \beta) = 0$ if $\kappa >1$, $h(0 \mid \kappa, \beta) = \infty$ if $\kappa < 1$, and $h(0 \mid \kappa, \beta) = \kappa\beta $ if $\kappa = 1$ (which is a constant hazard function associated with the exponential distribution).
-Thus, fixing the initial condition to take a non-zero and finite value forces the solution to \eqref{eq:ber} to be a constant hazard function in the Weibull case.
-Other standard distributions (such as the gamma, log-normal, and several generalisations of the Weibull distribution) also restrict the initial condition at $t=0$ to be either $0$ or $\infty$, and can be associated with a non-autonomous ODE of type \eqref{eq:ber}.